The Beast That Followed Me

 Located between the Coastal and Central mountain ranges, the East Rift Valley stretches for the more than 180 kms.

-I’m following route 9 through the valley and will rejoin the coast in Hualien tomorrow.
-The valley, whose soil and climate make it the perfect place to grow rice, pineapples, tea, and other crops, cuts a wide swath between two sets of mountains that wouldn’t look out of place in British Columbia.
+I’m following route 9 through the valley and will rejoin the coast in Hualien later today.
+The valley, whose soil and climate make it the perfect place to grow rice, pineapples, tea, and other crops, cuts a wide swath between two sets of mountain ranges that wouldn’t look out of place in British Columbia.

 At Guanshan, my cycle map directed me off the main road and on to a series of small farm roads that crisscrossed the green and yellow rice paddies.
 It was here that the wrath of the tempest was unleashed.
 The wind was a beast, and I was cycling right into it.
 I struggled to pedal, it felt like being on a stationary bike with tension on max.
 I was barely doing ten kilometres per hour.
 I cursed out loud.
 My legs tired quickly, so I stopped every few hundred metres.
 It seemed like my distance tracker was stuck on twenty-one kilometres.

 I was in a fight I didn’t ask to be in.
 I tried to push back, but I was no match for the strength of nature.
 At times, the wind gusts tried to knock me down.
 My ego was bruised.
-I kept waiting for the referee to call time or the bell to ring the end of a round, but neither came.
+I kept waiting for the referee to call time or the bell to ring to end the round, but neither came.
 I looked for a white flag to wave, but there wasn’t one.

-Many of the rice paddies in the region have turned yellow and are being harvested
+It’s harvest season, as many of the rice paddies have turned yellow

 I made a detour to the famed Mr. Brown Boulevard, a straight two kilometre stretch of country road that offers unobstructed views of rice paddies and the distant mountains.
 It’s been called the “green road of paradise” and was made famous when Mr. Brown Coffee filmed a commercial here.
-In 2013, EVA Air filmed part of a commercial on Brown Boulevard, further igniting its attraction.
+The road gained further attention in 2013, when EVA Air also filmed part of a commercial on Brown Boulevard,

 Mr. Brown Boulevard